octronic-uk/rpi-web-remote/README.md

     ```
 7. Save `/etc/profile` and quit your editor.

-8. Reboot to reload your environment

-9. Test node and npm with
+8. Also add this directory to your sudo's path by modifying the path variable through visudo

     ```
+    $ sudo visudo
+    ```

+9. Reboot to reload your environment

+10. Test node and npm with

+    ```
     $ npm --version
     $ node --version
     ```

-10. Install git to clone repositories
+11. Install git to clone repositories
     ```
     $ sudo apt-get install git
     ```

-11. Install PM2 globally and instruct it to run at boot.
+12. Install PM2 globally and instruct it to run at boot.

     ```
     $ sudo npm install -g pm2
     $ sudo pm2 startup ubuntu
     ```

-12. Clone the repo onto your device
+13. Clone the repo onto your device

     ```
     $ git clone https://github.com/BashEdThomps/IoT-RaspberryPI.git
     ```

-13. Navigate to the repository
+14. Navigate to the repository

     ```
     $ cd IoT-RaspberryPI
     ```

-13. Configure your pins by editing the `config.json` file
+15. Configure your pins by editing the `config.json` file

     ```
     $ vi config.json